syncfusion-content/asp.net-core-docs/aspnet-core/Chart/Technical-Indicators.md

 ### Relative Strength Index (RSI)

-To render the RSI indicator, set the Indicators.Type as **RSI**.
-It contains three lines, namely upper band, lower band and signal line.
-Upper and lower band always render at value 70 and 30 respectively and signal line is calculated based on the *RSI* formula.
+To render a RSI indicator, set the Indicators.Type as **RSI**.
+It contains three lines, namely upper band, lower band, and signal line.
+Upper and lower bands are always rendered at value of 70 and 30, respectively and signal line is calculated based on the RSI formula.

 {% highlight cshtml %}